R-parity violating two-loop level rainbowlike contribution to the fermion electric dipole moment: RPV supersymmetric interactions

-where the corresponding neutralino field vector $\chi_0$ has as the first two components the up- and down-type Higgsinos, and the last two components refer to the $U(1)_Y$ and the $SU(2)_L$ gauginos.
-In this work, we assume that the supersymmetry breaking scale is beyond TeV, which is strongly suggested by the recent result of the LHC experiment \cite{lhc}, and we neglect the mixing between gauginos and Higgsinos.
-In our discussion, the Higgsino is thus irrelevant.
-The components of the mass matrix have $CP$ phases in the general case, and they can manifest themselves as observable effect when the mass insertion occurs in the process.
+where the upper (lower) component denotes the charged Higgsino ($SU(2)_L$ gaugino).
+In this work, we assume that the supersymmetry breaking scale is beyond TeV, which is strongly suggested by the recent results of LHC experiments \cite{CMS:2023ktc,CMS:2023yzg,ATLAS:2023lfr,ATLAS:2023afl}, so we neglect the mixing between gauginos and Higgsinos which always take a factor of Higgs vacuum expectation value ($v_u$ or $v_d$).
+The transition to down-type Higgsinos involves an additional suppression by $1/\tan \beta$, which is actually the case of the present work with RPV interactions.
+In our discussion, the Higgsinos are thus irrelevant.
+The components of the mass matrix have $CP$ phases in the general case, and they can manifest themselves as observable effects when mass insertions occur in the process.
 For the gluino, we remove its $CP$ phase as usual.

 The sfermion mass matrix is given by